 Christopher Hays joined the Fuller faculty in 2008, as occupant of the D. Wilson Moore Chair of Ancient Near Eastern Studies.
 In 2013, he was one of ten scholars around the world to receive the Manfred Lautenschlaeger Award for Theological Promise.
 He has previously held teaching and research positions at Emory University, Princeton Theological Seminary, and the University of Notre Dame Tantur Ecumenical Institute in Jerusalem.
 He has participated in archaeological research in Israel and conducts study trips there.

-Hays is the author of Death in the Iron Age II and in First Isaiah (Forschungen zum Alten Testament 79; Tübingen: Mohr Siebeck, 2011).
-His next book, Hidden Riches: A Textbook for the Comparative Study of the Old Testament and the Ancient Near East will be published by Westminster John Knox in 2014.
-He translated the book of Isaiah for the new Common English Bible and wrote the entry on Isaiah for the Oxford Encyclopedia of the Books of the Bible.
+Hays is the author of Hidden Riches: A Textbook for the Comparative Study of the Old Testament and the Ancient Near East (Westminster John Knox, 2014) and Death in the Iron Age II and in First Isaiah (Forschungen zum Alten Testament 79; Tübingen: Mohr Siebeck, 2011).
+He is working on the Isaiah commentary for the Old Testament Library series, having translated the book for the Common English Bible and written the entry on Isaiah for the Oxford Encyclopedia of the Books of the Bible.

 Hays has published articles on diverse topics in journals such as the Journal of Near Eastern Studies, the Journal of Biblical Literature, Vetus Testamentum, Biblica, Zeitschrift für die Alttestamentliche Wissenschaft, Ugarit-Forschungen, Journal of Ancient Egyptian Interconnections, and the Journal of Theological Interpretation.
 He has also contributed essays to various edited volumes.